-1) Disconnect the gas valve plug assembly from the gas valve.
+- 1) Disconnect the gas valve plug assembly from the gas valve and pressure switch.
 Disconnect the gas valve inlet flange from the gas valve.
-Disconnect the 3 & 5 way electrical plugs from the fan body.

-2) Disconnect the fan/gas valve assembly from the burner body by removing the 4 M8 nuts securing the transition duct to the burner.

-3) Remove the screws securing the gas valve and discharge tube assembly to the air inlet box and carefully place to one side.

-4) Remove the screws securing the air / gas mixing device to the fan and withdraw the air inlet box, carefully place to one side.

-5) Remove the screws securing the fan outlet to the burner transition duct.
-Beware there is a non return valve fitted between these components.

-6) Re-assemble in reverse order using new gaskets where appropriate.
+Disconnect the 3 & 5 way electrical plugs from the fan body. - 2) Disconnect the fan/gas valve assembly from the burner body by removing the 4 M8 nuts securing the transition duct to the burner. - 3) Remove the screws securing the gas valve and discharge tube assembly to the air inlet box and carefully place to one side (PV65he and PV85he Models only). - 4) Remove the screws securing the air / gas mixing device to the fan and withdraw the air inlet box, carefully place to one side (PV65he and PV85he Models only). - 5) Remove the screws securing the fan outlet to the burner transition duct.
+Beware there is a non return valve fitted between these components. - 6) Re-assemble in reverse order using new gaskets where appropriate.
 After assembly and prior to re-fitting the assembly to the burner, check for correct and free operation of the non return valve in the burner transition duct.